 Modern English Usage from Britain to America: Bryan Garner follows Henry Fowler from A Dictionary of Modern American English Usage to Garner’s Modern English Usage.
 English Today 34: 4, pp. 1–9.

 The usage guide: Evolution of a genre.
 In Ingrid Tieken-Boon van Ostade (ed.)
 English Usage Guides: History, Advice, Attitudes.
 Oxford: Oxford University Press.

 Linguistic Prescriptivism.
 In Mark Aronoff (ed.)
 Oxford Bibliographies in Linguistics.
 New York: Oxford University Press.

 A Perspective on Prescriptivism: Language in reviews of The New Fowler’s Modern English Usage.
 In Carol Percy and Ingrid Tieken-Boon van Ostade (eds.)
 Prescription and Tradition in Language: Establishing standards across time and space.
 Bristol: Multilingual Matters.

-Codification and Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
+Codification of Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
 In Massimo Sturiale & Giovanni Iamartino (eds.)
 Language and History 59: 1, pp. 14–24.
 (19 July)

 Time for a new (but not ‘New’) Fowler.
 Review of Fowler’s Dictionary of Modern English Usage by Jeremy Butterfield, 2015.
 English Today.
 (15 February)

 Attitudes to Prescriptivism (guest editor.) special issue Journal of Multilingual and Multicultural Development 37: 3.

 Attitudes to Prescriptivism: An Introduction.
 Journal of Multilingual and Multicultural Development 37: 3, pp. 233–242 (published online 5 August 2015)